Parameter memory (Parameter Store)

 Search field

-There is a search field located above the parameter table on the right-hand side.
+You will find a search field above the parameter table on the right-hand side.
 The table is filtered for parameters that contain the search term in the parameter name.

 Refresh

-The parameter list can be reloaded from the server via the main menu "Parameter store / Refresh" option or the corresponding button in the toolbar.
+The parameter list can be reloaded from the server via the main menu "Parameter memory / Refresh" or the corresponding button in the toolbar.

 parameterstore.cfg